What are SQL Where and Like Statements Basics? (part 3 of 8)In this article, you will learn about relational databases

 The results display only the Last Name, First Name and Credit Limit columns and records with last names that include the letter U.

-This concludes the article, What are SQL Where and Like statements basics.
+This concludes the article on the basics of SQL Where statements and SQL Like statements.
 By now you should be getting accustomed to simple SQL statements and ready for the next lesson in SQL.

 Next SQL Lessons

 Our series of subsequent articles to follow will consist of the following lessons.

 Be sure to read these articles offering prerequisite learning for the beginner and then unto the more advanced statements of SQL learning.

 The next SQL lessons soon to be available are: